Frequently Asked Questions (FAQs)

 Q: Is PSG an ongoing service?

-No. Because PSG is a completely anonymous service and the volunteers are not trained professionals, we do not offer an ongoing counselling service.
+No. Because PSG is a completely anonymous service and the volunteers are not trained professionals, we do not offer ongoing counseling services.
 However, if you require it, we will gladly provide resources in those situations.

 Q: I tried calling, but the line was busy.
 What should I do?